OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 ### Regenerate API keys

-Any external scripts and platforms to connect to Octopus must make use of a new [API key](https://octopus.com/docs/octopus-rest-api/how-to-create-an-api-key).
+Any external scripts and platforms to connect to the destination Octopus server must make use of a new [API key](https://octopus.com/docs/octopus-rest-api/how-to-create-an-api-key).

 ### Reconfigure polling tentacles